2023-04-17 07:30:08

 Among other major currencies,JPYdown 0.1%,RMBdown 0.1%.

-China will release key data on first-quarter economic growth on Tuesday, which is expected to improve after the country quickly eased most epidemic prevention restrictions, but medium-term lending rates remained at historically low levels on Monday, hurting the exchange rate.
+China will release key data on first-quarter economic growth on Tuesday, which is expected to improve following the country quickly eased most epidemic prevention restrictions, but medium-term lending rates remained at historically low levels on Monday, hurting the exchange rate.
 China will also release data on industrial production and retail sales on Tuesday.

-ING analysts said the move by the People’s Bank of China showed the central bank was not “particularly concerned” about the economic recovery, but warned that the growth rebound in the first quarter was expected to be limited.
+ING analysts said the move by the People’s Bank of China showed the central bank was not “particularly concerned” regarding the economic recovery, but warned that the growth rebound in the first quarter was expected to be limited.

 The Indian rupee traded sideways on Monday ahead of the government’s wholesale price index inflation data, which is expected to show a further slowdown in inflation.